 - When pricing your product, will inducements, discounts, or other offers be necessary to have customers purchase your product?

 - Will market segments require different pricing to entice the sale?

 The final component of the 4Ps of marketing is promotion, the element of driving product awareness, consideration and conversion.
 The numerous outlets available for promoting your product presents either a challenge or an opportunity.

 Social media has proven an effective, low-cost tool for bringing awareness to your product.
-The same is true of Search Engine Marketing (SEM) and video hosting platforms like YouTube.
+The same is true of Search Engine Marketing (SEM) and search engine optimization (SEO) for organic business growth and video hosting platforms like YouTube.
 Depending on your product, different marketing outlets will be best for capturing customers in your sales funnel and will need to be accounted for in your marketing mix.

 Some important questions to ask for the Promotion element of the 4Ps of marketing include: